AkashRafi/Penetration-Testing-Lab/README.md

 Expected Result: List of listening services and their respective ports.
 Screenshot: ![tuln](https://github.com/user-attachments/assets/db57033e-7c3f-40a5-a3d0-74caf1629a5a)

 # 8.Documenting Findings

 1. Network Configuration and Connectivity

--Network Setup: The virtual machines were set up with Kali Linux as the attacker machine and Metasploitable as the target machine.
+- Network Setup: The virtual machines were set up with Kali Linux as the attacker machine and Metasploitable as the target machine.
--Network Settings: Both machines were connected via an Internal Network to allow direct communication.
+- Network Settings: Both machines were connected via an Internal Network to allow direct communication.
--Connectivity Verification: The connection was verified by successfully pinging the Metasploitable machine from Kali.
+- Connectivity Verification: The connection was verified by successfully pinging the Metasploitable machine from Kali.

 2. Initial Nmap Scan Results